Tokenomic-org/learn/_authors/admin.md

 instagram: https://www.instagram.com/guillaumelauzier
 linkedin: https://www.linkedin.com/in/guillaumelauzier/
 ---
-Founder of Tokenomic, Axal and GeneratedArt, specializing in technical implementation, financial analysis, and digital assets.
+Founder of and Institutional Educator at Tokenomic, specializing in technical implementation, financial analysis, and digital assets.
 Expert in DeFi and generative techniques, advancing finance with innovative tech.
 Former crypto mining facility operator.